20 nights

 The 22’000 km² Etosha National Park is the most important national park in Namibia.
 It is situated some 400 km north of the capital Windhoek, and includes the 5’000 km² Etosha Salt Pan, the relic of a former inland lake.
 The region’s waterholes attract an abundance of wildlife during the dry season.

-Namutoni and Okaukuejo are the two main camps at the eastern von Lindequist Gate / southern entrance to Etosha at Anderson's Gate.
+Namutoni and Okaukuejo are the two main camps at the eastern Von Lindequist Gate and the southern entrance to Etosha at Andersson's Gate respectively.
 The quieter Halali Camp is situated between the two.
-The camps are huge and offer chalets, camping pitches, petrol stations and large picnic areas.
-If you’re looking for a private experience, this is not the place for you.
-Most roads run between these three camps and take visitors to the various (mostly) artificial waterholes, which attract high concentrations of animals during the dry season.
+The state camps are very large and offer chalets, campsites, petrol stations and large picnic areas.
+If you are looking for a private experience, this is certainly not the place for you.
+Most of the roads run between these three camps and lead visitors to the various waterholes.

 The western part of Etosha opened to visitors in 2011.
-This part of the park is completely different to the region around the Etosha Pan; there are many more shrubs and trees and less traffic.
+This part of the park is very different from the area around the Etosha Pan, it has many more bushes and trees, less traffic, but also less to see.

 Game drives in Etosha National Park